How to Customize the WordPress Dashboard (And Why You’d Want To)

 Wrapping Up

-In this post, we’ve looked at two different ways to customize the WordPress dashboard.
+In this post, we’ve looked at two ways to customize the WordPress dashboard.
 Let’s take a look at the methods:

-1. Use the limited, yet built-in functionality to customize the dashboard.
+1. Use the limited yet built-in functionality to customize the dashboard.

 2. Install a plugin to give you a no-code way to customize the WordPress dashboard.